Tender lovin’ chickpeas from scratch

 Jump to recipe

 Bulk bin dried beans are a great, low impact approach to alternative protein.
 You often get more dried beans in a bag than you do a can.
-Or bring that reusable bag, load up, appreciate how much more affordable bulk is, and soak!
+You can bring that reusable bag, load up, appreciate how much more affordable bulk is, and soak!
 It’s that easy!
 This is a great beginner recipe for anyone looking to make beans from scratch.
-You can make a large batch at the start of the week and have them on hand for meal prep, a late night hummus craving, or just to snack.
+Make a large batch at the start of the week and have them on hand for meal prep, a late night hummus craving, or just to snack.
 Chickpeas are one of my favorite beans so I make sure to include them on my plant-based pantry list.
-They pair well in this roasted squash and broccoli bowl and our homemade tahini of course.
+They pair well in this potato + leek soup, walnut beet or spicy hummus and our homemade tahini of course.

 Another benefit to making garbanzo beans from scratch is all of the fabulous leftover cooking liquid, known as aquafaba.
 This biz is liquid gold!
-You can save your aquafaba and use it in soups or stocks, liquid for stir frying or braising, and baking!
-Save your aquafaba folx and enjoy your chickpeas!
+You can save your aquafaba and use it in soups or stocks, homemade crackers, liquid for stir frying or braising, and baking!
+So save your aquafaba and enjoy your chickpeas!

 Tender lovin’ chickpeas from scratch by